faunalia/permaclim/README.md

-  - Ground surface temperature: given the snow heigth, air temperature, Qs and K will return the ground surface temperature as in the article "PERMACLIM: a model for the distribution of mountain permafrost, based on climatic observations"  by Mauro Guglielmin, Barbara Aldighieri, Bruno Testa
+  - Ground surface temperature: given the snow heigth, air temperature, Qs and K will return the ground surface temperature as in the article "PERMACLIM: a model for the distribution of mountain permafrost, based on climatic observations"
+        by Mauro Guglielmin, Barbara Aldighieri, Bruno Testa

 Install
 -------

   Permaclim is installed as standard qgis plugin.
-The algoritms will be available in sextante.
+The algoritms will be available in 'processing'.

-  - extract the repository in <home>/.qgis/python/plugins:
+  - extract the repository in <home>/.qgis2/python/plugins:

         $ git clone git://github.com/faunalia/permaclim.git <home>/.qgis/python/plugins/

   - install numpy and gdal python libraries.

-  - enable sexante plugin from the qgis interface
+  - enable 'processing' plugin from the qgis interface

-  - enable permaclim plugin from the qgis interface
+  - enable 'permaclim' plugin from the qgis interface

 Models